 Future B2B US Industry Innovator Awards Ebook Now Available

-ALEXANDRIA, VA.—The second annual Industry Innovator Awards from Future U.S. have been announced, and now you can find all the nominees and winners in a new ebook.
+ALEXANDRIA, VA.—The first ever iteration of NewBay’s Industry Innovator Awards have been unveiled, and interested parties can find all the nominees and winners available via a new ebook.

-Presented by five Future publications—TV Technology, Digital Video, Video Edge, Radio World and Government Video—the Industry Innovator awards are designed to spotlight the people behind the companies and technologies that drive these industries.
+Presented by six NewBay publications—TV Technology, Digital Video, Video Edge, Radio magazine, Radio World and Government Video—the Industry Innovator awards are designed to spotlight the people behind the companies and technologies that drive these industries.
 Winners were selected for their professional achievements, technical and business innovations and continuing influence within their industries.

 The latest product and technology information